HomeOutdoor Living BlogHow To Waterproof a Deck + Waterproof Materials

 See & feel the TimberTech advantage

-Our capped PVC and capped composite decking lines combine recycled material with all the beauty of traditional wood.
+Our Advanced PVC and Composite Decking lines combine recycled materials with all the beauty of traditional wood, making them the ultimate eco-friendly decking materials.

 Deck Waterproofing FAQS